leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 <br>
 ### Data Import <a name="rf-import"></a>

-We will be importing the dataset which was in a csv format.
-As 'Over18' and 'StandardHours' are 'Y' and '40' respectively for all the rows in the dataset, we have chosen to remove both columns as they will not be useful in the machine learning model.
+For simplicity, let's just re-import the dataset into a data_for_model dataframe and drop the 2 variables 'Over18' and 'StandardHours' as they will not be useful in the machine learning model.
 We will also ensure that our dataset is being shuffled.
 In addition we will also investigate the class balance of our dependent variable.

 ```python